 And look how awesome it turned out:

-I mean, the colors are beautiful and everything but I just can’t get over the white stuff (just googled it, apparently it’s called pith).
-It looked nothing like my aunt’s and the pith (such a weird word) had a texture that was distracting to the overall salad.
+I mean, the colors are beautiful and everything but I just can't get over the white stuff (just googled it, apparently it's called pith).
+It looked nothing like my aunt's and the pith (which it turns out is actually pretty healthy for you) had a texture that was distracting to the appearance and texture of the salad.

 And so, before conducting Recipe Testing Round 2, I called my dad and consulted with my aunt on their orange slicing technique.

-All the way from Morocco, I deliver to you, the most effective way to cut beautifully sliced oranges:
+All the way from Morocco, I deliver to you, the most effective way to cut beautifully sliced oranges, pith free:

-Step 2: Slowly carve down the sides of the orange, just deep enough to remove the pith.
+Next, carve down the sides of the orange, just deep enough to remove the pith and peel.
 Repeat until every side of the orange flesh is showing

 Click on the Allergen Icons below to find more allergy friendly recipes like this one!
 This recipe does not contain the following allergens: